SpeedyWeather/SpeedyWeather.jl/docs/src/grids.md

 | 42    | 3          | 192x96                |
 | ...   | ...        | ...                   |

-You will obtain this information every time you create a `SpectralGrid(;Grid, trunc, dealiasing)`.
+You will obtain this information every time you create a `SpectralGrid(; Grid, trunc, dealiasing)`.

 ## [Full Gaussian grid](@id FullGaussianGrid)